 GAWB identified, through a risk assessment in 2009, that it has 12 to 16 hours of storage available in its delivery network, which has a high reliability on the operation of the ADPS.
 In order to replenish delivery network storage it is necessary to pump water from Awoonga Dam every 24 hours.
 Consequently, maintenance can only be performed on ADPS and the infrastructure connecting it to Awoonga Dam in constrained circumstances.
-The Critical Assets Due Diligence Review (R2A, February 2009) identified a number of failure modes for which it suggested would take up to 14 days to rectify.
+The Critical Assets Due Diligence Review (R2A, February 2009) identified a number of failure modes for which it suggested would take typically up to, but for some activities significantly over 14 days to rectify.
 Some of these were identified as not credible or as having existing mitigating measures, as shown below.
 Whilst the failure modes were identified, the likelihood of these failures occurring was not identified.